Saiguède

 Saiguède (/fr/; Següeda) is a commune in the Haute-Garonne department in southwestern France, near the small town of Saint-Lys, and approximately 30 km west of Toulouse.

 Geography

 The commune is bordered by five other communes: Bonrepos-sur-Aussonnelle to the north, Fontenilles to the northeast, Saint-Lys to the east, Sainte-Foy-de-Peyrolières to the south, and finally by Saint-Thomas to the west.

 Features

 Saiguède has a central public area, featuring a small school, teaching ages up to 11 years, a pétanque square, and a small sports court.
 There is also a pavilion (kiosque).

 Population

-The inhabitants of Saiguède are known as Saiguediens.
+The inhabitants of Saiguède are known as Saiguediens in French.